 Snow, ice, freezing rain and minus-way-too-cold temperatures are the hallmarks of our Canadian winters.
 It’s getting chilly up there and we all feel like hibernating these days!

 Yet, we’d better enjoy the season—winter won’t be over anytime soon and it can actually be a fun time of the year.
-Snowy landscapes are beautiful, the sun shines on coldest days and there are many festivals to come such as Winterlude.
+Snowy landscapes are beautiful, the sun shines on the coldest days and there are many festivals to come such as Winterlude.

-For your hands — For very dry hands, the best cream I found is Glysomed (around $4): the texture is light, the cream is very nourishing and the smell isn’t too strong.
+For very dry hands, the best cream I found is Glysomed (around $4): the texture is light, the cream is very nourishing and the smell isn’t too strong.
 Herbacine Kamille comes second, it’s a bit more expensive.
 To splurge, I head to The Body Shop and pick up the Almond Hand & Nail cream or the very nourishing Hemp Hand Protector (both $20 each).
 And don’t forget your gloves in the first place!
 The iconic Red Mittens are always a useful and collectible hit ($10).

-What are your favourite products to fight the winter blues?Tagged with: Canadian Winter
+What are your favourite products to fight the cold and winter blues?